What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 4. Prepare students in advance

-Prepare students for summative assessments and reduce exam anxiety by producing practice papers that match the summative assessment in terms of style and content.
+Prepare students for summative assessments and reduce exam anxiety by giving them Year 6 SATs practice papers or practice GCSE maths papers.
+These should match the summative assessment in terms of style and content.

-Each spring, we teach booster maths lessons to approximately 10,000 Year 6 pupils across the UK every week as part of our Year 6 SATs revision programme.
+Each spring, Third Space Learning teaches booster maths lessons to thousands of Year 6 pupils across the UK every week as part of our Year 6 SATs revision programme.

-Each child receives targeted one-to-one maths tuition from a dedicated KS2 SATs tutor who is trained in teaching them how to answer SATs reasoning questions, while also plugging any gaps and misconceptions in maths.
+Each child receives targeted one-to-one maths tuition from a dedicated KS2 SATs tutor.
+Children learn how to answer SATs reasoning questions, while the tutor addresses any any gaps and misconceptions in maths.
 This builds their confidence in the style and content of their SATs exams.

 What is summative assessment and why is it important?